 Can I work on a Parent of a Child Student visa?

 No, you cannot work in any capacity while on this visa.
 This includes paid employment, unpaid work, volunteering in a work-like capacity, running a business, or being self-employed.
 You also cannot study or access public funds.
 These restrictions are designed to ensure you're focused solely on caring for your child during their education.
+If you need work rights, the Skilled Worker visa with your child as a dependent is the alternative route.

-No. The Child Student visa and the Parent of a Child Student visa only apply to independent fee-paying day schools.
+No. The Child Student Visa and the Parent of a Child Student Visa only apply to independent fee-paying day schools.
 State schools, academies, local authority-funded schools, and further/higher education institutions do not qualify.
-If your child is joining you as a dependent (because you have a Skilled Worker or other qualifying visa), they can attend state schools—but that's a different visa route.
+If your child is joining you as a dependent (because you have a Skilled Worker or other qualifying visa), they can attend state schools — but that's a different visa route.

 What happens when my child turns 12?

-What if my application is rejected?
+What if my application is refused?

 If refused, you can request an administrative review under Appendix AR if you believe there was a caseworker error.
 This must be requested within 28 days (from outside the UK) or 14 days (from inside the UK).
 Alternatively, you can address the reasons for refusal and submit a new application.
 The application fee is non-refundable regardless of the outcome.
+See UK visa refusal reasons for common causes and UK visa success rates for approval statistics by country.

 Can I bring additional children with me?